dtbooy/DirkBooy-T1A3-TerminalApplication/README.md

 * Play quiz
     * Topic selection --> start quiz
 * Edit quiz
-    * Add new quiz topic --> start new quiz & question add function
     * edit existing
         * select topic
             * add question --> add question function
             * remove question --> remove question
+    * Add new quiz topic --> start new quiz & question add function
+    * Delete a quiz --> delete quiz file
 * Help
     * How to play --> displays help topic
+    * How to Add a question to a quiz,--> displays help topic
+    * How to Delete a question to a quiz,--> displays help topic
+    * How to Create a new quiz,--> displays help topic
+    * How to Delete a quiz,--> displays help topic
     * How to edit --> displays help topic
-* Credits --> Displays Credits
 * Quit --> terminates program

 ### Product Testing